TLC’s Response and Updates to the COVID-19 novel coronavirus

 Please plan to check this page frequently for updated information about TLC’s protocol and procedures related to the COVID-19 novel coronavirus.

-Although many of us are taking precautions in our private lives, we recognize that TLC also has responsibilities in the area of public health.
 We are a connection point for many in our community and we are committed to working together to try to prevent and slow the spread of infectious disease.
-The Leadership Team at TLC is actively monitoring the rapidly evolving novel coronavirus (COVID-19) situation and we are using guidance from local, county, state, and federal entities to inform our policies and practices.
+We are actively monitoring the rapidly evolving novel coronavirus (COVID-19) situation and we are using guidance from local, county, state, and federal entities to inform any changes to our policies and practices.

-Additional opportunities for financial and medical assistance may also be available to D38 and D20 families according to TLC’s Eligibility Guidelines.
-Please see TLC’s client information below for more information on how to enroll in ongoing services at TLC.
+Additional opportunities for financial and medical assistance may also be available to D38/D20 and Homeschool families according to TLC’s Eligibility Requirements.
+Please see additional information below for more information on how to enroll in ongoing services at TLC.

 |For Clients||For Volunteers||For Community Partners|

-Effective Tuesday, March 17, 2020, clients should submit supplemental grocery requests electronically by following this link: Electronic Supplemental Groceries Request Form
+Clients should submit grocery requests electronically by following this link: Electronic Grocery Request Form

-Paper copies of supplemental grocery request forms are available at TLC’s front entrance and clients can submit paper forms to the lockbox at TLC’s front door.
+Paper copies of TLC’s Grocery Request Form are available at TLC’s front entrance and clients can submit paper forms to the lock box at TLC’s front door.

 TLC staff will follow up within 24 business hours of submission to assign clients a pick-up time and provide instructions for pick-up.